Introduction

 Pretend your circle is a bathtub filled with clean clear sparkling water.

 Give yourself a bath and get all cleaned up.
-Wash your face, neck, legs, arms.
+Wash your face, neck, legs,

 Don't forget to shampoo your hair too.